Mapping accessibility of public facilities (Together on the path)

 Municipalities collect data for the design and management of public spaces.
 By cleverly combining this data with other data, people with disabilities can get more and better information about the accessibility of public spaces.

-For 'Samen op pad' (Together on the path), the researchers developed a tool to link new data to data from the existing systems.
+For 'Samen op pad' (On the move together), the researchers developed a tool to link new data to data from the existing systems.
 They also gave advice on the use of other sources to improve the information.
 For example, maps are now available on the platform with open toilets, parking spaces for the disabled, blind guide lines and public play areas.

 Municipalities involved